imsskiran/imsskiran.github.io/_posts/2020-12-29-forecasting-at-scale.md

 The time-series variables shall be classified as illustrated below:

 The boundary conditions on ADI and CV<sup>2</sup> are mathematically dervied and stastically tested with 3000 time-series.
 They can be modified to have fewer time-series classified smooth or intermittent.
-The tabs below describe the practicality of this classification:
+The following tabs describe the practicality of this classification:

 <div class="tab">
   <button class="tablinks" onclick="showTabContent(event, 'Smooth')" id="defaultOpen">SMOOTH</button>